A comprehensive guide to all types of background checks

 The drug tests typically vet candidates for the use of illegal drugs such as methamphetamines, THC (marijuana, cannabinoids), Cocaine, Opiates, Phencyclidine, etc.

 Pre-employment drug screening is critical to ensure workplace safety.
-The significance of drugs screening is higher in safety-sensitive jobs.
+The significance of drug screening is higher in safety-sensitive jobs.
 Drug/alcohol use among employees increases the frequency of accidents, increases absenteeism, lowers productivity, injury claims, and increases injury/compensation claims.
-Screening for drugs usage mitigates risks associated with hiring an employee with a history of substance abuse.
+Screening for drug usage mitigates risks associated with hiring an employee with a history of substance abuse.

-The sexual offender check helps prevent hiring someone with a previous history of sexual offenses.
-Undertaking this check mitigates the risk of sexual offenses and other related acts of violence being committed in the workplace.
+The sexual offender check helps prevent hiring someone with a previous history of sexual offences.
+Undertaking this check mitigates the risk of sexual offences and other related acts of violence being committed in the workplace.
 The checks also help ward off allegations of inadequate due diligence/negligent hiring, and protect against damages claims.

 After the hiring decision has been made, firms usually avail of the services of the third-party agency for the credit background check.
 The check is meant to reveal information on the candidate's debt record, credit card debt, mortgage/car payments, student loans, and the payment history on these debts, including details of any late payments.
 Credit report, as required by law, does not include the date of birth and credit score.